 Plantar release surgery

 Plantar release surgery is the most widely used type of surgery for heel pain.
 The surgeon will cut the fascia to release it from your heel bone and reduce the tension in your plantar fascia.
-This in turn should reduce any inflammation and relieve your painful symptoms.
+This should reduce any inflammation and relieve your painful symptoms.

-Surgery can be performed either as:
+Surgery can be carried out either as:

 - open surgery – where the section of the plantar fascia is released by making a cut into your heel

-A disadvantage of endoscopic surgery is that it requires both a specially trained surgical team and specialised equipment, so you may have to wait longer for treatment than if you were to choose open surgery.
+A disadvantage of endoscopic surgery is that it requires a specially trained surgical team and specialised equipment, so you may have to wait longer for treatment than if you were to choose open surgery.

-Endoscopic surgery also carries a higher risk of damaging nearby nerves, which could result in symptoms such as numbness, tingling or some loss of movement in your foot.
+Endoscopic surgery also carries a higher risk of damaging nearby nerves, which could result in symptoms such as numbness, tingling, or some loss of movement in your foot.